What is Windows Virtual Desktop?

 - Windows Server 2016

 Windows Virtual Desktop does not support x86 (32-bit), Windows 10 Enterprise N, Windows 10 Pro, or Windows 10 Enterprise KN operating system images.
 Windows 7 also doesn't support any VHD or VHDX-based profile solutions hosted on managed Azure Storage due to a sector size limitation.

 Available automation and deployment options depend on which OS and version you choose, as shown in the following table:

 |Operating system||Azure Image Gallery||Manual VM deployment||Azure Resource Manager template integration||Provision host pools on Azure Marketplace|

 |Windows Server 2016||Yes||Yes||Yes||Yes|

 |Windows Server 2012 R2||Yes||Yes||No||No|

-If you're using the Windows Virtual Desktop Fall 2019 release, you can get started with our tutorial at Create a tenant in Windows Virtual Desktop.
+If you're using Windows Virtual Desktop (classic), you can get started with our tutorial at Create a tenant in Windows Virtual Desktop.

-If you're using the Windows Virtual Desktop Spring 2020 release, you'll need to create a host pool instead.
+If you're using the Windows Virtual Desktop with Azure Resource Manager integration, you'll need to create a host pool instead.
 Head to the following tutorial to get started.